couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ```

 * Overwriting a default Ottoman document method may lead to unpredictable results.
 * The example above uses the Schema.methods object directly to save an instance method.
-You can also use the Schema.method() helper as described [here](/guides/schema.html#instance-methods).
 * Do not declare methods using ES6 arrow functions (=>).
 Arrow functions explicitly prevent binding this, so your method will not have access to the document and the above examples will not work.

 ## Statics